-- 1. Information about Project Marinus' costs and development timeframe were provided by Marinus Link - 2.
-The economic contribution (value add) and job years (used here to represent FTE years) presented are the total impact (direct, indirect and induced).
+1. Information about Project Marinus' costs and development timeframe were provided by Marinus Link

+2. The economic contribution (value add) and job years (used here to represent FTE years) presented are the total impact (direct, indirect and induced).
+Project Marinus is assumed to be operational from 2030 - 2050 (20 years).
 All values are in real 2023 AUD.
 Refer to page 12 for a detailed explanation of the interpretation of economic contribution (value add) and FTE.
 These numbers are gross consistent with the application of economic contribution analysis.